-We often are asked various questions about feltmaking techniques so here are some of those questions answered and some 'tips' for those who’ve just started having a go at wet felt making and needle felting.
-These are just some of the things we have learnt along the way, and we hope they are useful to you...
+We are often asked questions about felt-making techniques so here are some of those questions answered and some 'tips' for those who’ve just started having a go at wet-felt making and needle-felting.

 First, a couple of notes about wool tops (or roving).
 Your wool should be stored and handled carefully.
-To felt wool, bascially all that is required is moisture and agitation, so if your bag of wool becomes damp and is handled roughly, it will soon become matted and hard to use.
+To felt wool, all that is required is moisture and agitation, so if your wool becomes damp and is handled roughly, it will soon become matted and hard to use.

-When pulling off a tuft of fleece to use, keep your hands about six inches apart.
-If you hold too close to the point where you want the fleece to part, it will prove very difficult.
+To pull a tuft of wool from a ball of tops or roving, keep your hands about six inches apart and pull very slowly.
+If you hold the fibres too close to the point where you want them to part, and pull quickly, it will prove difficult.

 Wet-felting tips